LCC-CIT/CS235AM-Demos/MathFlashCards-2Screens/README.md

 This is an example of a multi-screen app.
+It simulates flash cards.
+A math problem is displayed.
+When the user presses "Show answer", another activity is launched and the answer is shown (as if they had turned over the card to see the answer).

 The main concepts demonstrated are:
 * Starting a new activity or resuming an existing activity using an intent
 * Managing activity launch mode
 * Sending information from one activity to another using an intent